Banabyte/server-rules/americanrp.md

 8. No 'Decoy' keypads
 - Kepads must be next to the Fading Door they control
 - Dont create 100 keypads with only one that really opens the door just to annoy raiders, it is not allowed
+9. Don't be an asshole when designing your base, basically dont do anything that makes it incredibly unfair for people trying to raid your base.

 ## Section Three: Combat
 1. Dont kill the president until he has been president for over 5 minutes.
 A timer will be added soon when I care enogugh to make it.
 2. If someone has a gun on you, you can use a gun you already have equipped to kill them.
 You may not get anything from your inventory.
 3. If you hear someone getting a gun from their inventory, while you have a gun on them, you may kill them.
 4. You can kill anyone if they are on your property, no KOS sign is required.
 If there is no KOS sign, you must warn them first and give them 5 seconds to leave.
 If you have a KOS sign... light 'em up!
+- If there is a KOS sign present, you dont need to warn them.
+Just start shooting 😉
 5. If someone shoots at you, and it wasnt a missclick, you are free to defend yourself.
+If it was clearly an acident, don't do it though.
+6. If you want someone to kill you, you must advert `kill me` for it not to be considered RDM.

-## Section Four: Mechanics
+## Section Four: Mechanic Shops
 1. You may not spam-buy mechanic parts to try to lag/crash the server.
 2. You must charge a fair price, not $10,000,000 for a 100% repair kit
 3. You are allowed to make people go into your shop (kinda hard if their car is broken but whatever), or just let them buy the repair kits and come to you